 Please note: For State and National Championships qualifications, competitors must submit 3 scores, 2 of which must be from competitions with 2 Judges officiating.

-The table below numbers indicates how many judges are required to make a for an Official Competitive competition.
-Official - It is strongly recommended that wherever possible at least one additional appropriately accredited NOAS judge be added for Official competitions.
+The table below indicates how many judges are required for an Official Competitive competition.

 + means: It is strongly recommended that wherever possible a least one additional appropriately accredited NOAS judge be added